-A Neighbor You Can Count On

-Protecting our water environment requires commitment, expertise, innovation and a relentless drive to be the best in the industry, but the MWRD cannot accomplish this alone.
+A Neighbor You Can Count On Protecting our water environment requires commitment, expertise, innovation and a relentless drive to be the best in the industry, but the MWRD cannot accomplish this alone.
 That is why we also strive to be a responsive neighbor that engages with the public on several critical water-related issues that improve the quality of life for all.
 Along with recovering resources and transforming water, the MWRD utilizes innovation to reduce greenhouse gas emissions, but our impact extends far beyond these daily activities.
 Here are only a few actions we take throughout the year to add value to the daily integral services we provide as a utility of the future.

-COMMUNITY OUTREACH

-We host thousands of visitors for tours of our water reclamation plants, pumping stations and other facilities to educate and also encourage the public's participation in helping us protect our water environment.
-We hold open houses for all ages, distribute EQ Compost and free oak tree saplings, and participate in outreach events to educate the public about the importance of protecting our water environment.
-Our Board of Commissioners and talented staff of scientists, engineers and water experts are speaking in our communities and classrooms and taking leadership roles in professional organizations.
+COMMUNITY OUTREACH We host thousands of visitors for tours of our water reclamation plants, pumping stations and other facilities to educate and also encourage the public's participation in helping us protect our water environment.
+Due to the pandemic, we moved to virtual tours, but we still connected with thousands of visitors from all over the world.
+We hope to soon host in-person tours and hold open houses for all ages, distribute EQ Compost and free oak tree saplings, and participate in outreach events.
+Our Board of Commissioners and talented staff of scientists, engineers and water experts also speak to our communities and classrooms and take leadership roles in professional organizations.

-Throughout the year, the MWRD collects unwanted medicine to prevent it from entering our water environment.
+UNWANTED MEDICATION AND CONTAMINANTS Throughout the year, the MWRD collects unwanted medicine to prevent it from entering our water environment.
 Working with the medical community, government agencies and the general public, the MWRD has sought ways to reduce the release of pharmaceutical waste into the environment and issue reminders not to flush unused medications down the drain, nor toss expired drugs in the garbage.
-Together with the Cook County Sheriff's Office, we have collected nearly 8,000 pounds of unwanted medications.
-We also coordinate a stakeholder group to address chloride levels in area waterways and educate the public on the damaging effects of microbeads, pesticides and waste runoff that can harm our water environment.
+In 2020, we collected more than 614 pounds of unwanted medicine at our drug collection boxes, partnering with the Cook County Sheriff's Office We also coordinate a stakeholder group to address chloride levels in area waterways and educate the public on the damaging effects of microbeads, pesticides and waste runoff that can harm our water environment.

-PARTNERSHIP AND COLLABORATION

-We improve public recreation spaces on MWRDowned land to draw more people closer to the waterfront.
+PARTNERSHIP AND COLLABORATION We improve public recreation spaces on MWRDowned land to draw more people closer to the waterfront.
 We also provide ample open spaces next door to our plants and at the site of stormwater management projects that work to manage excessive stormwater and increase recreational opportunities.
 In fact, the MWRD dedicated half of the land on which the 13-mile Cal-Sag Trail was built, allowing access to our waterways and greenspace, and we were also instrumental in dedicating land and delivering an 11-mile segment of the Centennial Trail through the Columbia Woods Forest Preserve in Willow Springs.
 Unique hills for the trail were constructed as part of the removal of 1.8 million cubic vards of overburden (dirt) from the neighboring Mc-Cook Reservoir.
 Our impressive real estate portfolio also ushers in a financial return for taxpayers while addressing our mission of stormwater management and riverfront access.